guneyuzel/decimal-to-binary/README.md

 # Decimal to Binary Converter
  A C++ Program to Convert Decimal Number to Binary Number.
- It converts the both integer and decimal part.
+ It converts the both whole number and fractional part.